Blazemeter/jmeter-debugger/README.md

 ## Known Limitations
  - Only one thread group at a time can be debugged (evaluate panel allows to mitigate the limitation)
+ - Module Controllers and Include Controllers are not supported

 ## Roadmap
  - double run erases names